etcadinfinitum/trapped/_posts/2020-05-25-alpha-playtest-prototype.md

 ## Blockers

-For some of us, GIT is still proving to be an issue, especially when trying to merge .unity scene files.
+For some of us, `git` is still proving to be an issue, especially when trying to merge `.unity` scene files.
 We've just recently learned a technique for decreasing scene conflicts (using prefabs), and hopefully these headache merges will be minimized going forward.

 ## Reflection

-TODO: Reflect on the game's state and the development process.
-List what is working and what is not working.
-The game is together in our master branch, as stated before, multiplayer still needs some work.
+The game is together in our master branch, as stated before.
+Multiplayer mechanics and puzzle-style features still needs some work.
 However, maps and many player-oriented features are coming together well and looking great.